Ziemniakoss/sfdx-metadata-utils/README.md

-# Utils for metadata manipulation
+# Unofficial utilities for metadata manipulation

-This plugins helps with metadata management.
+This plugin helps with metadata management.
-It allows for sorting and basic validation of supported metadata files.
+It allows for basic formatting and modifing of metadata files.
+It works in fully offline mode, so any changes made by this plugin have to be deployed manually.

 ## Supported metadata files